Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Introduction

 It is a common procedure to use the bounds on the Wilson coefficients of higher dimension operators added to the SM Lagrangian for estimating sensitivity of various observables to NP scales.
 For instance, very recently, the European Particle Physics Strategy committee has provided a qualitative illustration of the sensitivity to the NP scales in the present and future experiments based on the contributions of dim 6 operators, one at a time and with $\OO(1)$ couplings in the Wilson coefficients, to various observables, see Fig.~5.1 in Ref.~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin}.
 It has been shown in Ref.~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin} that, putting aside several (important) caveats of that analysis, in principle the flavour precision-low energy observables can be sensitive to much higher NP scales than the collider observables.

-Focusing on NP in the Yukawa couplings, we investigate the sensitivity to NP scale in both mentioned above sets of experimental data, that is collider and flavour data, under the assumption that the Wilson coefficients have some flavour structure: either are consistent with the Minimal Flavour Violation (MFV) hypothesis~\cite{Chivukula:1987py,DAmbrosio:2002vsn,Cirigliano:2005ck,Davidson:2006bd,Alonso:2011jd} or respect a flavour symmetry, often invoked to explain the structure of fermion masses and mixing.
+We investigate and compare the sensitivity to NP scale in both mentioned above sets of experimental data, that is collider and flavour data, under the assumption that the Wilson coefficients are either consistent with the Minimal Flavour Violation (MFV) hypothesis~\cite{Chivukula:1987py,DAmbrosio:2002vsn,Cirigliano:2005ck,Davidson:2006bd,Alonso:2011jd} or respect a flavour symmetry, often invoked to explain the structure of fermion masses and mixing.
 In UV complete models extending the SM, once the flavour symmetry is imposed, it should also manifest itself in the structure of the Wilson coefficients of the operators contributing to the Yukawa couplings in the SMEFT framework.
 This fact has a strong impact on the lower bounds on the NP scales derived from the experimental data since the couplings in the Wilson coefficients are controlled by the symmetry.
 With the Wilson coefficients respecting a flavour symmetry, we investigate the complementarity of different processes in establishing the most stringent bounds, that is of their sensitivity to NP scales.
 The emerging picture is different from the one obtained with uncontrolled Wilson coefficients, providing valuable indications on where to look for NP that is related to the Higgs sector.

-In the first part of the paper we systematically reanalyse the bounds on the diagonal Higgs couplings following from the electron EDM and from the Higgs boson production and decays at the LHC.
-In the second part we use the bounds on the off-diagonal couplings following from the FCNC processes obtained in Ref.~\cite{Blankenburg:2012ex}, to investigate their complementarity with the collider bounds, once a flavour symmetry is assumed.
+In the first part of the paper we systematically reanalyse the bounds on the diagonal Higgs couplings following from the electron EDM (nuclear, atomic and molecular EDMs are not taken into account due to the large uncertainties affecting their theoretical predictions and the ambiguities associated to their analyses~\cite{Chien:2015xha,Cirigliano:2016nyn}) and from the Higgs boson production and decays at the LHC.
+In the second part we use the bounds on the off-diagonal couplings following from the FCNC processes, to investigate their complementarity with the collider bounds, once a flavour symmetry is assumed.
 In conclusions we summarise the emerging picture for the lower bounds on the NP scales, much more optimistic from the point of view of direct searches for new particles than what follows when no flavour symmetry is invoked.